htutwaiphyoe/mastering-typescript/frontend-masters/react-and-typescript/README.md

 ## events with hooks

 if event handler is inline function, typescript can infer the type of the event, no need to declare

+## useReducer

+In typescript, types can intercept with each others, meaning new type can be created with the combination of two other types

+eg. type c = type a & type b, & meanings intercept

+useReducer is super helpful for more complicated state management

+if we define a type in reducer, typescript automatically defines type in useReducer function state, also in dispatch function, if we define a type in action, dispatch function automatically defines its type in useReducer function

+typescript saves some kinda unit tests

+snowballing means the consequences of changing, typescript helps for this